Umayanga12/POS-System/README.md

    - Open the project in your preferred IDE (IntelliJ IDEA, Eclipse, etc.).
    - Build and run the project using Maven or directly from your IDE.

-4. **API Documentation**:
-   - Once the application is running, access Swagger UI at `http://localhost:8080/swagger-ui.html` for API documentation and testing.

 ## Contributing

 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please create an issue or submit a pull request.